sanskrit/learnsanskrit.org/content/guide/introduction/for-beginners.md

 Once you understand the core lessons, read whatever topic you like.
 Feel free to jump from topic to topic, and go wherever your needs and interests take you.
-But within each topic, you should read the lessons in order, since each lesson in a topic builds on the previous ones.
+But within each topic, you should read the lessons in order.
+This is because each lesson in a topic builds on the previous ones.

 Learning Sanskrit is easier and more fun when you have friends to help you.
 So please {url[r=site.contact] write to us} with questions, comments, or